quicwg/multipath/draft-lmbdhk-quic-multipath.md

     maintains a list of "Received Packets" for each of the CID that it provided to the peer, which is used for acknowledging packets received with that CID.

-The difference between Path Identifier and Packet Number Space Identifier, is that Path Identifier is used in multi-path control frames to identify a path, and Packet Number Space Identifier is used in 1-RTT packets and ACK_MP frames to distinguish packet number spaces for different paths.
+The difference between Path Identifier and Packet Number Space Identifier, is that the Path Identifier is used in multipath control frames to identify a path, and the Packet Number Space Identifier is used in 1-RTT packets and ACK_MP frames to distinguish packet number spaces for different paths.
-Both identifiers have the sam value, which is the sequence number of the connection ID, if a non-zero connection ID is used.
+Both identifiers have the same value, which is the sequence number of the connection ID, if a non-zero connection ID is used.
 If the connection ID is zero length, the Packet Number Space Identifier is 0, while the Path Identifier is selected on path establishment.